 Pets for Vets With PTSD get a Whole New “Leash” on Life

 In honoring those who serve, both past and present, we thought you would be encouraged to hear of a program that brings returning veterans and animals in shelters together.
-From our recent articles on Adoption of Senior Pets and Shelters and Rescue facilities, you already know that many pets (especially Senior, black and needful pets) languish for months and years before being adopted – if ever.
+From our recent articles on Adoption of Senior Pets and National Animial Shelter and Rescue Appreciation Week, you already know that many pets (especially Senior, black-furred and needful pets) languish for months and years before being adopted – if ever.
 Were you aware of the percentage of veterans that return home with PTSD?
 The statistics can be alarming –

 Pets for Vets is a program Animal Trainer Clarissa Black created in 2009 as a way to say thank you to our nation’s heroes.
 This program softens the harsh realities of day-to-day living for veterans by pairing them up with animals that might be euthanized.
 Our friends at Pets for Vets explain their program: